marcmerih/smart-route-appstatic/README.md

 # Workflow

-*For first time setup of workspace:*
+*For first time setup of workspace for front-end:*
   1. Download NodeJS to your machine.
   2. In the terminal of your editor, run `npm install -g @angular/cli`
-  3. After cloning the repository, please navigate to /smart-route path and run `npm install` in the terminal of your text editor/compiler.
+  3. After cloning the repository, please navigate to */smart-route-appstatic/frontend/smart-route-app* path and run `npm install` in the terminal of your text editor/compiler.

  For further questions about setting up Angular / NodeJS in your local machine, please reference this video: https://www.youtube.com/watch?v=1RIXiy0v-wM